Harvard-IACS/2021-AC215/content/pages/syllabus.md

 - Group size : 4
 - Select a project from the list given or bring your own
 - Criteria for projects are:
-    - Deep learning task implemented should include both computer vision and language models
+    - Deep learning task implemented should include  preferably both computer vision and language models
     - The end product should be a deployable app that uses the models in the backend in some form

 - If you plan to bring your own project idea, the following additional criteria must be met:
     - Dataset size 5 Gigabytes or larger
-    - Data should include images and text
+    - Data should include preferably images and text

 Please find a more detailed summary of all projects here.
 [TODO]

 <h4>Deadlines</h4>

-- All quizzes are due before the day the next session.
+- All quizzes are due before the next Tuesday session.
-- All homework are due before the day the next lab.
+- All homework are due before the next Thursday session.
 - There will be no extensions given for the homework and quizzes.
 - The deadline for the project milestones will be announced in the scaffold.

 <h4>Software</h4>
-All softwares required for this course and installation instructions/help will be provided in Lab 1
+All softwares required for this course and installation instructions/help will be provided in first week.

 <h4>Course Policies</h4>